 Lush – For anyone old enough to remember ‘Cosmetics to Go’, the pre-runner to Lush, I have been a fan of the bubble bath bars and natural products ever since then and still LOVE the brand.
 Try walking past without being seduced in by your nose.
 Amazing bath bombs, shower gels, lotions and potions and even fragrances.
 Try one of the amazing Lush Spas for a real treat!

-*Also Superdrug and Boots own label products have a wide range and choice – look for the cruelty free bunny on the back.
+*Also Superdrug own label products have a wide range and choice – look for the cruelty free bunny on the back.
 Superdrug has its own toothpaste range and deodorants which are cruelty free.

 Original source– scrumptious smelling shower gels.